 Data protection impact assessment (DPIA) template

-This template uses the recommended DPIA structure from the ICO and can be used by deploying organisations to support the development of a local DPIA.
+This template uses the recommended data protection impact assessment (DPIA) structure from the UK ICO and can be used by deploying organisations to support the development of a local DPIA.

 Why is this DPIA needed?

-Concentric, developed by Concentric Health, is a digital consent to treatment application.
-It is used in place of traditional paper-based consent forms for any operation, procedure, or treatment where written consent is documented.
+Concentric, owned and developed by Concentric Health, is a digital consent to treatment application.
+It is used in place of traditional paper-based consent forms for any treatment or investigation where written consent is documented.

-A DPIA is required as the implementation of Concentric involves the processing - by Concentric Health as the data processor on behalf of the healthcare organisation as the data controller - of the following data:
+A DPIA is required as the implementation of Concentric involves the processing - by Concentric Health as the data processor on behalf of the healthcare organisation as the data controller - of patient personal data, special category data, and clinician personal data.

 Data processing description